Atlas-OS/docs/docs/getting-started/installation.md

 An ISO is a virtual disc file, and in this case, it will be the Windows Setup.
 This is required to reinstall Windows in our recommended way.

 === "MSDL (recommended)"
-    This website generates an official direct download link from Microsoft for multiple Windows versions, and it is used here to get Windows 10 22H2.
+    This website generates official direct download links from Microsoft for multiple Windows versions.

-    1. Visit the [Windows 10 22H2 MSDL](https://massgrave.dev/msdl/#2618) page, select your language and click 'Confirm'
+    1. Visit either the [Windows 10 22H2 MSDL](https://massgrave.dev/msdl/#2618) or [Windows 11 22H2 MSDL](https://massgrave.dev/msdl/#2616) page, select your language and click 'Confirm'
     2. Click the 'IsoX64 Download' link and the ISO should download (32-bit is unsupported)
         * If you have an error, click 'Use shared session'

 === "Windows Media Creation Tool"
-    This is the supported method to download Windows 10 by Microsoft.
+    This is the supported method to download Windows 10 and 11 by Microsoft.

-    1. Download the [Windows Media Creation Tool](https://go.microsoft.com/fwlink/?LinkId=691209) and open it.
+    1. Download the [Windows 10](https://go.microsoft.com/fwlink/?LinkId=691209) or [Windows 11](https://go.microsoft.com/fwlink/?linkid=2156295) Media Creation Tool and open it.
     2. Click the `Accept` button to agree to the Microsoft license terms.
     3. Tick `Create installation media (USB flash drive, DVD, or ISO file) for another PC`, click `Next`, and choose:
         * Language: Desired language
-        * Edition: Windows 10
+        * Edition: Windows 10 or Windows 11
         * Architecture: 64-bit (x64)
     4. Choose `ISO file` option and choose the download location.
     5. After the ISO completed downloading, click `Finish` to end the installation.